 - Additives and finishes enabling this combination and/or providing additional properties

-Polymer composite products are manufactured using various processes and technologies, such as resin transfer molding, infusion, pultrusion, pre-impregnation, filament winding, fiber placement and more recently 3D printing.
-Simulation, automation, testing also play an important role to optimize the development & manufacturing processes but also the quality control and the durability of Composites.
+Polymer composite products are manufactured using various processes and technologies, such as resin transfer molding, infusion, pultrusion, filament winding, fiber placement and more recently 3D printing.
+Simulation, automation and testing also play an important role in optimizing the development and manufacturing processes and in ensuring the highest levels of quality and performance.

-The various combinations of materials, manufacturing processes, finishes and all the technologies involved in the Composites industry offer an almost unlimited range of possibilities for all the application sectors and their end-users.
+The various combinations of materials, manufacturing processes, finishes and all the technologies involved in the composites industry offer an almost unlimited range of possibilities for end-users in all markets.

 Milestones in the History of Composites:

 50 Years from now.
 Composites Past, Present & Future:

 JEC Group commissioned Ignaas VERPOEST, Emeritus Professor at the Composite Materials Group of the Department of Materials Engineering, Katholieke Universiteit Leuven, to document the history of composites and its key milestones and achievements.
 Focus is on the most important breakthroughs (“disruptive” innovations).
 The hundreds of “incremental innovations” in academia and industry have been important as well but describing them all would lead to a few hundreds of pages.